jeong0449/FluidArdule/README.md

 - Automatic device detection — only connected devices are shown in the UI

-This allows Fluid Ardule to function not only as a sound module, but also as a flexible MIDI routing and control station for external hardware.
+This allows Fluid Ardule to function not only as a sound module, but also as a flexible MIDI routing and control station for external hardware modules..

 ---